Amryt Pharma to Acquire Chiasma, Inc. to Further Strengthen Global Leadership in Rare and Orphan Diseases

 Conference call and webcast for analysts and investors today at 0830 EDT (1330 BST)

-DUBLIN, Ireland, and BOSTON, May 05, 2021 (GLOBE NEWSWIRE) -- Amryt (Nasdaq: AMYT, AIM: AMYT), a global, commercial-stage biopharmaceutical company dedicated to acquiring, developing and commercializing novel treatments for rare diseases, today announces that it has signed a definitive agreement to acquire Chiasma, Inc. (Nasdaq: CHMA) in an all-stock combination.
+DUBLIN, Ireland, and Boston MA, May 5, 2021, Amryt (Nasdaq: AMYT, AIM: AMYT), a global, commercial-stage biopharmaceutical company dedicated to acquiring, developing and commercializing novel treatments for rare diseases, today announces that it has signed a definitive agreement to acquire Chiasma, Inc. (Nasdaq: CHMA) in an all-stock combination.
 The combined company will be a global leader in rare and orphan diseases with three on-market commercial products, a global commercial and operational footprint and a significant development pipeline of therapies with the financial flexibility to execute its growth plans.
 The transaction has been approved and recommended by the Boards of both Amryt and Chiasma.

 Under the terms of the transaction, each share of Chiasma common stock issued and outstanding prior to the consummation of the transaction will be exchanged for 0.396 Amryt American Depositary Shares (“ADSs”), each representing five Amryt ordinary shares.
 As of the close of trading on May 4, 2021 Amryt’s ordinary shares on AIM were £2.00 ($2.78) per share and Amryt’s ADS’s on Nasdaq were $12.95 (£9.31) per ADS.